ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyLoop.rst

 IBasicManeuverStrategyLoop
 ==========================

-.. py:class:: IBasicManeuverStrategyLoop
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyLoop

    object

    Interface used to access options for a Loop Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyLoop

 Overview
 --------